 Stream directly to your website (or embed video)

-The Switcher Player is an integrated video hosting solution that allows you to embed your Switcher productions — or any other videos — on your website.
-You can create as many Switcher Players as you like, add links and additional information for each video, and compile playlists of content.
+Switcher also offers an integrated video hosting solution, allowing you to embed your Switcher productions — or any other videos — on your website.
+You can create as many players as you like, add links and additional information for each video, and compile playlists of content.
 You can even …

 Podcasting Gated content Ipad-1